 The conference started with an opening keynote, “Big Umbrella of Inclusive Design”, by Sharron Rush, the co-founder and Executive Director of Knowbility.
 She addressed the issues of web accessibility and encouraged more web designers to consider them when working on projects.
 I liked her use of the quote by John Slatin: “Good design is accessible design.”

 Sharron Rush was also one of three speakers of the “Panel: Future of Accessibility”.
-The other two speakers on that panel were Guido Corona, who is blind, and Catharine McNally, who is deaf.
-They shared their experiences as users with disabilities and as specialists working on improving accessibility.
 It is important to consider customers with disabilities who make up the largest minority with $1 trillion in the USA and $4 trillion in the world.

 I was honored to be introduced by Jared Spool in the beginning of my presentation.
 He also helped me with my talk (along with other conference organizers).
 His organization’s website, uie.com, has transcripts for podcasts that can be enjoyed by anyone regardless of hearing abilities.
 Jared is one of a few user experience practitioners who understand the value of accessibility and actually make their information accessible.